Frederick Wilfrid Lancaster: Research and scholarship

 His evaluation of the MEDLARS Demand Search Service in 1966 and 1967 was an important landmark in the evaluation of a computer-based retrieval system.
 It was the first application of recall and precision measures in a large, operational database setting.

 Information Retrieval Online (Lancaster & Fayen, 1973) was named ASIS Best Information Science Book in 1974.
 It was declared a "major milestone in the literature of online systems" that "functioned for years as a textbook, handbook, and encyclopedia on all aspects of online retrieval systems".

-Lancaster was a great analytical thinker and a great synthetic thinker and writer.
+Lancaster was an analytical thinker and a synthetic thinker and writer.
 His work on measurement and evaluation is a sound demonstration of both of these abilities.
 His books, The Measurement and Evaluation of Library Services and If You Want to Evaluate Your Library, have practical applications for those interested in engaging in evaluation studies.